 Institution: Carnegie Mellon University

 Kristin (she/her) dedicated her semester to forging connections with community organizations focused on student voting and civic engagement.
-She engaged with various stakeholders, both on and off campus, to learn about non-partisan voting initiatives and participation strategies.
-This foundational work was crucial for Kristin to understand the potential of artistic activism with her students.
+She engaged with various stakeholders, both on and off campus, to learn about non-partisan voting initiatives and participation strategies — all while involving students in the process.

 Resources for Educators